pot-code/go-boilerplate/README.md

 $ tilt down
 ```

-The command will trigger Tilt to delete any k8s resource it created before.
+The command will trigger the Tilt to delete any k8s resources it allocated before.

 ## Skaffold

-The same with tilt but with remote debug support.
+The same with the Tilt but with the remote debugging support.

 dev: